bobyk1707/Simon-Says-Game/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Thanks to everyone who has inspired this project.
-Special mention to all online resources and tutorials that helped me learn the required skills.
+Thanks to Shradha khapda ma'am who has inspired this project.
+Special mention to apna college and sigma batch tutorials that helped me learn the required skills.

----

-You can customize this README as needed, especially under the "Acknowledgments" and "Future Enhancements" sections.